 11) Use influencers

 Influencers, also referred to as key opinion leaders, are the newest version of the traditional celebrity endorsement.
-However, instead of convincing celebrities to use and talk about a product.
-You can get social media influencers to promote their product on their pages.
+However, instead of convincing celebrities to use and talk about a product, you can get social media influencers to promote your product on their pages.
 At the moment, the only thing that carries more word-of-mouth influence than a positive referral from someone a customer knows is a positive endorsement from someone well-known and admired.
 For a brand, collaborating with influencers is often much cheaper than securing a celebrity endorsement.
 Influencer marketing can also be a lot more effective when done correctly.

 12) Monitor Results